MyoMyatAung/beabox-uat/TESTING_GUIDE.md

 - ✅ Only 2 videos should be rendered in the DOM
 - ✅ Check Redux state: `scrollRestriction.isRestricted` should be `true`

-**Stage 3 - Reaching Second Video:**
+**Stage 3 - Clicking Fullscreen Button:**
-- ✅ When second video becomes 60% visible:
+- ✅ Click the fullscreen button (退出清屏)
+- ✅ Guide transitions to SCROLL_INFO stage
+- ✅ See scroll instruction: "向上或向下滑动以切换视频"
+- ✅ See arrows (up and down)
+- ✅ See "点击关闭沉浸模式" message with hand pointer
+- ✅ Can click anywhere to close OR wait 3 seconds

+**Stage 4 - Guide Completes:**
+- ✅ After 3 seconds OR clicking anywhere:
-  - User guide should fade out
+  - User guide fades out
-  - Ad Popup should appear after 500ms delay
+  - Ad Popup appears
-  - Redux: `scrollRestriction.hasReachedSecondVideo` = `true`
+  - Scroll restriction still active (can only see 2 videos)

-**Stage 4 - After Ad Popup Closes:**
+**Stage 5 - After Ad Popup Closes:**
 - ✅ Close the Ad Popup
 - ✅ Redux: `scrollRestriction.isRestricted` should become `false`
 - ✅ Can now scroll to all videos (unrestricted)